thependalorian/climate-economy-ecosystem/DOCKER_SETUP.md

    ```

 This approach is faster for colleagues as they don't need to build the images, which can take time especially for the Python dependencies.

+## Security Considerations

+### Environment Variables and Secrets

+When sharing the application with colleagues, be careful with sensitive information:

+1. **Never share your `.env` file directly**
+   - Each developer should create their own `.env` file using the `.env.example` template
+   - They should run `npm run generate-keys` to create their own secure keys

+2. **Use different secrets for shared environments**
+   - Development, staging, and production environments should use different secrets
+   - Store production secrets in a secure vault or secret management system

+3. **Docker security**
+   - When exporting Docker images, ensure they don't contain sensitive information
+   - The `.env` file is mounted as a volume and not baked into the image
+   - Review Docker images for security vulnerabilities before sharing